OSHydro/OSHydro.github.io/index.md

 ### Get Involved

 The OSHydro initiative is completely open to involvement from anyone with interest.
-For more information, contact the [facilitators](#initiative-facilitators)
+For more information, contact the [facilitators](#initiative-facilitators).

 This [page](projects.md) provides links and information about relevant projects.
 Feel free to edit the page on [GitHub](https://github.com/OSHydro/OSHydro.github.io/blob/master/projects.md) adding your projects.